-A Powerful and Minimalist Annual Budget Template for Google SheetsFirst published June 06, 2020
+A Simple Annual Budget Template for Google SheetsFirst published June 06, 2020

-I am making publically available a template of my own annual budget spreadsheet, which tracks one’s spending on a weekly basis.
+A template for an annual budget spreadsheet, which tracks one’s spending on a weekly basis.

 This budget allows you to input your expected incomes and expenditures for the year ahead, and forecast your balances through the next 12 months.
 This sheet is especially suited to students, allowing you to know in advance if you’re heading towards your overdraft (or beyond) later in the year.